 The practice had a business continuity plan to deal with any emergencies that may occur which could disrupt the safe and smooth running of the service.
-Key contact numbers were included and copies of the plan were kept in the practice and by the principal dentist.
+The plan identified staff roles and responsibilities in the event of such an occurrence and contact details for key people and agencies.
+Copies of the plan were accessible to staff and kept in the practice and by the principal dentist.